robpataki/bp-gulp-starter/README.md

 ### Build production-ready files
 ```
-npm run production
+yarn run production
 ```

 This will compile revisioned and compressed files to `./public`.
 To build production files and preview them locally, run

 ```
-npm run demo
+yarn run demo
 ```

 This will start a static server that serves your production files to http://localhost:5000.
 This is primarily meant as a way to preview your production build locally, not necessarily for use as a live production server.

 ### Run JavaScript Tests
 ```
-npm run test
+yarn run test
 ```
 Test files located in `__tests__` folders are picked up and run using [Karma](http://karma-runner.github.io/0.12/index.html), [Mocha](http://mochajs.org/), [Chai](http://chaijs.com/), and [Sinon](http://sinonjs.org/).
 The test script right now first compiles a production build, and then, if successful runs Karma.
 This is nice when using something like [Travis CI](https://travis-ci.org/vigetlabs/gulp-starter) in that if an error occurs during the build step, Travis alerts me that it failed.
 To pass, the files have to compile properly AND pass the JS tests.

 ### Deploy to gh-pages
 ```
-npm run deploy
+yarn run deploy
 ```
 This task compiles production code and then uses [gulp-gh-pages](https://github.com/shinnn/gulp-gh-pages) to push the contents of your `dest.root` to a `gh-pages` (or other specified) branch, viewable at http://[your-username].github.io/[your-repo-name].
 Be sure to update the `homepage` property in your `package.json`.

 GitHub Pages isn't the most robust of hosting solutions (you'll eventually run into relative path issues), but it's a great place to quickly share in-progress work, and you get it for free.

 [Surge.sh](http://surge.sh/) might be a good alternative for production-ready static hosting to check out, and is just as easy to deploy to.
-Where ever you're deploying to, all you need to do is `npm run gulp production` and transfer the contents of the `public` folder to your server however you see fit.
+Where ever you're deploying to, all you need to do is `yarn run gulp production` and transfer the contents of the `public` folder to your server however you see fit.

 For non-static sites (Rails, Craft, etc.), make sure the `production` task runs as part of your deploy process.